wazo-platform/wazo-dird/README.md

 ### Integration tests

-docker is required to execute integration tests as well as the content of `test_requirement.txt`
+docker is required to execute integration tests as well as the content of `test_requirements.txt`

     % pip install -r requirements.txt